zhaqenl/pelo/README.md

 pelo
 ====

 pelo is a periodic host monitor that utilizes ping to check for host availability.

 Installation
 ------------

-Install the dependencies using the following commands, on Debian and NixOS, respectively:
+Install the dependencies using the following commands, on Debian and NixOS systems, respectively:

 ```bash
 sudo apt-get install -y sbcl cl-launch make git